So many projects deliverables. So (very) little time.

 That’s the good news.

-However … there are no project deadlines, no project milestones, no progress progress reports, no way to know that everyone is on the same page.
+However … there are no project deadlines, no project milestones, no progress reports, no way to know that everyone is on the same page.
 Oh, and there is nothing to share directly with the project’s sponsor.

 This is certain to result in a poor outcome.